 Arjuna (Terminalia arjuna) is another renowned Ayurvedic herb used to reduce acne in Krya’s anti acne products.
 It is widely known as a drug given to improve cardiovascular health without side effects.
 Arjuna is an astringent Ayurvedic herb and is also classified in the list of “Udarda prashamana” herbs – that are used to treat certain skin disorders and infestations like ring worm.
 Being cooling in nature, it balances pitta dosha.
 We use it in Krya’s anti acne products to bring down the inflammatory effect of acne, shrink down pimple volume and cool aggravated pitta.
 It also helps treat minor skin infections which may arise in recurrent or cystic acne.

-Through this post, you should be able to understand how the Ayurvedic treatment for acne is unique, different, well rounded and holistic.
+Through this post, you should be able to understand how the ayurvedic acne treatment is unique, different, well rounded and holistic.
 The difference lies in understanding the root cause of acne unlike western treatments which are merely superficial.

-When viewed as a pitta disorder, the solution to acne becomes multifold: the use of high quality, timely food which is right for you, a balancing regimen that brings down dosha imbalance through corrected behaviour and the use of high quality, and natural herb filled products that are formulated based on Ayurvedic first principles.
+When viewed as a pitta and vata or pitta and kapha disorder, the solution to acne becomes multifold: the use of high quality, timely food which is right for you, a balancing regimen that brings down dosha imbalance through corrected behaviour and the use of high quality, and natural herb filled products that are formulated based on Ayurvedic first principles.